Do you feel you could use some time to think about what's going on for you?

 I believe that talking with a therapist can help to feel less stress while exploring anxiety and depression.
 Therapy can help alleviate feelings associated with isolation and loneliness, particularly in these very difficult times when relationships may be under strain while living with concerns about health and financial wellbeing, and possible bereavement.
 We need to remain alive to preoccupations with addiction and other unhealthy coping mechanisms that can be more prevalent with the fear and reality of abuse and resurfacing of trauma at times like these.

 Whether you think you might like to try short term counselling or open ended psychoanalytic psychotherapy, we can meet online to think about what is on your mind and discuss what would be affordable for you.
-Once we have found a time that works, I will send you a link to meet online on Zoom or arrange to call on Skype, and then when it is possible again, we will be able to meet for psychotherapy in a quiet room in central Cambridge, easily accessible from Cambridgeshire and surrounding areas.
+Once we have found a time that works, I will send you a link to meet online on Zoom or arrange to call on Skype, and once we have had time to think about it, then it might be possible to meet for psychotherapy in a quiet room in central Cambridge, easily accessible from Cambridgeshire and surrounding areas, or continue online.

-If you would like to arrange an initial meeting over Skype or Zoom, please click on the envelope icon to email me or feel free to text or leave me a message on 07968 964 062 and I will respond within 24 hours.
+If you would like to arrange an initial meeting over Skype or Zoom, please send me a message through the contact page and I will respond within 24 hours.